stolostron/ansible-collection.core/roles/ocm-install-core/README.md

 Requirements
 ------------

 The hosting cluster must be able to connect to an Operator Catalog that contains Red Hat Advanced Cluster Management as well as the image registries to support it.

-Disconnected installs are possible by overriding the ocm_install_catalog* variables.
+Disconnected installs are possible provided that images are mirrored internally and then overriding the ocm_install_catalog* variables.

 Environment Variables